 Phase 3 Subcutaneous Induction Study in Crohn's Disease - GRAVITI

-Panaccione et al (2023)2 reported the efficacy and safety results of SC induction therapy with TREMFYA in adults with moderately to severely active CD through week 48.
+Hart et al (2025)2 reported the efficacy and safety results of SC induction therapy with TREMFYA followed by SC maintenance therapy in adults with moderately to severely active CD through week 48.

 Study Design/Methods